 There could be a tremendous reduction of grey and white matter within different areas of the brain.
 It could also reduce hippocampal volumes.

 These impacts lead to issues in learning and memory, impulse control, and executive and general brain function.
 Substance abuse can also lead to further mental health issues like depression or anxiety.

 The abuse and/or addiction to substances can lead to serious health complications if they remain untreated.
 Addiction is chronic, meaning an ongoing disorder.
 But, with the help of treatment, individuals can learn to manage their substance use.

 Due to the chronic aspect of substance abuse and addiction, there is a potential for relapse.
 Young adults have the potential to become addicted due to the misuse of substances but can potentially face relapse later in life if they do develop an addiction.
 The implications of the substances impacting the brain’s development can create worsening mental health issues.
 Hence the need for a dual-treatment center.

 Newport Beach Northbound Treatment

-Newport Beach in Orange County California is located right between San Diego and Los Angeles.
+Our drug rehab Newport Beach location in Orange County California is located right between San Diego and Los Angeles.
 It’s both a gorgeous and connected location.

 Here at Northbound, we can treat patients in all the necessary areas of their lives.
 From the beginning of detox to the end, we offer support and monitoring.
 We take the initiative to treat both mental and physical aspects of substance abuse.
 This promotes further rehabilitation and recovery that lasts.